How the BPM system works

 The plan of actions are sent for execution.
 This means that all participants in the business process receive tasks in the system in a preset sequence.
 At the same time, the BPM system allows you to track and control the progress of work in real time.

 Potential optimization opportunities are identified based on monitoring of the already available data.
-Improvement of processes is carried out in an understandable visual environment and can be performed by the civil engineers.
+Improvement of processes is carried out in an understandable visual environment and can be performed by the citizen developers.
 This allows you to quickly respond to new market trends and form a competitive advantage.

 Modeling of business processes